Walmart offers to pay $3.1 billion to settle opioid lawsuits - NewsBreak

 Walmart offers to pay $3.1 billion to settle opioid lawsuits

-Retail giant Walmart on Tuesday become the latest major player in the drug industry to announce a plan to settle lawsuits filed by state and local governments over the toll of powerful prescription opioids sold at its pharmacies with state and local governments across the U.S.
+Walmart proposed a $3.1 billion legal settlement on Tuesday over the toll of powerful prescription opioids sold at its pharmacies, becoming the latest major drug industry player to promise major support to state, local and tribal governments still grappling with a crisis in overdose deaths.

-The $3.1 billion proposal follows similar announcements Nov.
+The retail giant's announcement follows similar proposals on Nov.
 2 from the two largest U.S. pharmacy chains, CVS Health and Walgreen Co., which each said they would pay about $5 billion.

+Most of the drugmakers that produced the most opioids and the biggest drug distribution companies have already reached settlements.
+With the largest pharmacies now settling, it represents a shift in the opioid litigation saga.
+For years, the question was whether companies would be held accountable for an overdose crisis that a flood of prescription drugs helped spark.

+With the crisis still raging, the focus now is on how the settlement dollars — now totaling more than $50 billion — will be used and whether they will help curtail record numbers of overdose deaths, even as prescription drugs have become a relatively small portion of the epidemic.

-Bentonville, Arkansas-based Walmart said in a statement that it “strongly disputes” allegations in lawsuits from state and local governments that its pharmacies improperly filled prescriptions for the powerful prescription painkillers.
-The company does not admit liability with the settlement plan.
+Bentonville, Arkansas-based Walmart said in a statement that it "strongly disputes" allegations in lawsuits from state and local governments that its pharmacies improperly filled prescriptions for the powerful prescription painkillers.
+The company does not admit liability with the settlement, which would represent about 2% of its quarterly revenue.

+“Walmart believes the settlement framework is in the best interest of all parties and will provide significant aid to communities across the country in the fight against the opioid crisis, with aid reaching state and local governments faster than any other nationwide opioid settlement to date,” the company said in a statement.

 New York Attorney General Letitia James said in a release that the company would have to comply with oversight measures, prevent fraudulent prescriptions and flag suspicious ones.

+The share of Walmart's proposed settlement going to Native American tribes is $78 million, to be divided among all the federally recognized tribes, said Robins Kaplan, a law firm representing tribes.

+After governments used funds from tobacco settlements in the 1990s for purposes unrelated to public health, the opioid settlements have been crafted to ensure most of the money goes to fighting the crisis.
+State and local governments are devising spending plans now.

-The national pharmacies join some of the biggest drugmakers and drug distributors in settling complex lawsuits over their alleged roles in an opioid overdose epidemic that has been linked to more than 500,000 deaths in the U.S. over the past two decades.
+Opioids of all kinds have been linked to more than 500,000 deaths in the U.S. over the past two decades.

-The tally of proposed and finalized settlements in recent years is more than $50 billion , with most of that to be used by governments to combat the crisis.

 In the 2000s, most fatal opioid overdoses involved prescription drugs such as OxyContin and generic oxycodone.
 After governments, doctors and companies took steps to make them harder to obtain, people addicted to the drugs increasingly turned to heroin, which proved more deadly.